timschott/interview-prep/ds/ml-conceptual.md

     * P(A and B) = 0
     * for example, team A wins and team B wins
     * also referred to as disjoint
+* definition of expected value:
+* how to get probability w/ Binomial Distribution
+* license plate problem
+  * 3 letters, 4 numbers = 26^3 * 10^4
+* loose def of probability: long term expected chance of an event
+  * number of ways it can happen / total events in sample space
+* roll 3 die, probability all 3 dice have different top numbers
+  * (6 * 5 * 4) / 6^3

 ## Linear